October 15, 2019

 Hypnosis Treatment by Dr. Tsan

 It should be noted here that hypnosis should not be confused with the type of hypnosis used in entertainment, also known as stage hypnosis.
-This discussion focuses on therapeutic hypnosis, which helps a person improve in a particular area of their life by clearing their mind and focusing on activities and a state of mind that can lead to possible solutions to their problems.
+This discussion focuses on therapeutic hypnosis, which helps a person improve in a particular area of their life by clearing their mind and concentrating on activities and a state of mind that can lead to possible solutions to their problems.
 Problems that are more like meditation.

 How does hypnosis treatment work?